LLNL/RAJA/docs/sphinx/user_guide/tutorial/kernel_exec_pols.rst

    :end-before: _cstyle_tensorinit_seq_end
    :language: C++

-Note that we manually compute the pointer offsets for the (i,j,k) indices.
+Note that we manually compute pointer offsets for the (i,j,k) indices.
 To simplify the remaining kernel variants we introduce a ``RAJA::View`` object, which wraps the tensor data pointer and simplifies the multi-dimensional
 indexing: